 Social Media accounts used by the Ottawa Police Service (OPS) are not monitored 24/7 and should not be used for emergencies or for filing reports, as the OPS does not take reports of crime via email or any social media site.
 In case of emergency, always call 9-1-1.

-To file a police report, you must use our online reporting system or phone our Call Centre at (613) 236-1222, ext.
+If you wish to file a police report for Theft, Theft from Vehicle, Mischief/Damage to Property, Lost Property (with a visible SIN or distinct marking) or a Traffic Complaint, please use our online reporting system.
+If you wish to file a report not available online, phone our Call Centre at (613) 236-1222, ext.
 7300 or visit any of our police stations (police station locations are listed on ottawapolice.ca).
-If you wish to remain anonymous, please call Crime Stoppers at (613) 233–TIPS (8477) or send a tip online at crimestoppers.ca.
+If you wish to remain anonymous, please call Crime Stoppers at (613) 233-TIPS (8477) or send a tip online at crimestoppers.ca.

 Privacy on Social Media